guptaaastha/guptaaastha.github.io/README.txt

-An attempt at personal website.
+hello, this is my personal webiste :)